 - Automating the creation and collection of reports on control efficacy and status, providing an easy way to build SOC metrics to track security drift, security gap exposure, and remediation rates

 - Automating and continuously running attacks to allow security team members to focus on higher-value work that requires creativity and reasoning

 - Visually analyzing results of attacks to identify security gaps

 - Receiving and prioritizing remediation for those gaps before attackers find them, and testing remediation effectiveness autonomously

 Want to Learn More?

-Download our new white paper to enhance your understanding of core SOC responsibilities and design considerations, and gain actionable guidance about how to optimize processes, streamline communications, implement smart integrations, and more.
+Download our new white paper to enhance your understanding of core SOC responsibilities and design considerations, and gain actionable guidance about how to enhance SOC efficiency by optimizing processes, streamlining communications, implementing smart integrations, and more.